Omni Royal Orleans Hotel

 For rates, enter dates/guests

 With a stay at Omni Royal Orleans Hotel, you'll be centrally located in New Orleans, steps from New Orleans Pharmacy Museum and Historic New Orleans Collection.
 This 4-star hotel is within close proximity of Jean Lafitte National Historical Park and Preserve Visitor Center and Cigar Factory New Orleans and Museum.

 Make yourself at home in one of the 345 air-conditioned rooms featuring minibars.
 Wireless Internet access (surcharge) keeps you connected, and cable programming is available for your entertainment.
 Bathrooms have hair dryers and bathrobes.
 Conveniences include phones, as well as safes and desks.

 Dont miss out on recreational opportunities including an outdoor pool and a fitness center.
 Additional features include babysitting/childcare, gift shops/newsstands, and a hair salon.

 Grab a bite to eat at the hotel's restaurant, which features a bar, or stay in and take advantage of 24-hour room service.
 Relax with a refreshing drink from a poolside bar or one of the 2 bars/lounges.
 Full breakfasts are available daily for a fee.

 Business, Other Amenities

-Featured amenities include a 24-hour business center, limo/town car service, and express check-out.
+Featured amenities include a 24-hour business center, limo/town car service, and dry cleaning/laundry services.
 Planning an event in New Orleans?
-This hotel has facilities measuring 14000 square feet (1301 square meters), including conference/meeting rooms.
+This hotel has facilities measuring 14000 square feet (1301 square meters), including conference space.
 A roundtrip airport shuttle is provided for a surcharge (available on request).

 Interesting places nearby